Egalong007/Egalong007/README 3.md

 - 👀 I’m interested in working in IT community
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any team
-- 📫 How to reach me FB/IG
+- 📫 How to reach me Github
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...